Travel Profile: Rabies

 Check the rabies risk at your destination and know the location of reliable medical attention.
 Avoid contact with all animals, including pets!

 You’ll need 3 vaccines over a period of 28 days, so book your first dose as early as possible.
+Rabies vaccination may not be available at short notice, so allow at least a month before travel to complete the full course.

 Facts/ Did you know?